ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/CCPPUpdates.rst

 * Evapotranspiration adjustment: The aquifer hydraulic conductivity has been updated to use the algorithm average rather than the harmonic average.
 This increases the amount of water uptake by the soil layer, improving evapotranspiration modeling
 * Snow aging at night: Fixed an issue to allow snow aging to occur at night, ensuring more realistic snow dynamics
 * Unit correction for potential evaporation: corrected the unit for potential evaporation from W/m2 to mm/s to ensure proper unit consistency and accuracy in the model
-* Glacier albedo comupation is fixed
+* Glacier albedo computation is fixed

 RUC Land Surface Model